°®ÎŰ´«Ă˝

 What is digital literacy?

 At its core, digital literacy refers to how we use technology to effectively communicate.
-It affects virtually every aspect of modern life, including today鈥檚 job market.
+It affects virtually every aspect of modern life, including today’s job market.

-Joe Aranyosi, associate dean of 爱污传媒鈥檚 College of Business and Information Technology, provides this overview of how digital literacy shapes our careers: 鈥淒igital literacy refers to the ability to research, evaluate and use online information in an appropriate, effective and ethically responsible manner,鈥 he says. 鈥淚t involves some technical expertise 鈥 but focuses primarily on the use of data and digital media to successfully problem-solve, collaborate and communicate with customers and other business professionals.鈥澛
+Additionally, it refers to the ability to research, evaluate and use online information in an effective and ethically responsible manner.
+It focuses on the use of data and digital media to successfully problem-solve, collaborate and communicate with customers and other business professionals.

-The definition is necessarily broad, but Aranyosi points out that, in practice, digital literacy requires some nuance.
-It means different things depending on the industry.
+The definition is necessarily broad, because it means different things depending on the industry.

 For example, financial experts should understand banking, accounting and investment applications and be able to work with spreadsheets.
 Healthcare professionals, on the other hand, should feel comfortable with medical billing and coding, telehealth and HIPAA regulations related to data privacy and security.
-Both roles require digital literacy, he says, but apply it in different ways.聽
+Both roles require digital literacy but apply it in different ways.

 Evolution of digital technology and literacy

-That鈥檚 one reason why digital competence centers more on employee training and adaptability to emerging business practices than simply the tools involved.
-As a baseline, he explains that we should be able to 鈥渆ffectively use computers, navigate operating systems, utilize common office applications, conduct online research, and communicate via email, text, chat, videoconferencing or phone.鈥
+Technology is constantly evolving, which is one reason why digital competence centers more on employee training and adaptability to emerging business practices than simply the tools involved.
+As a baseline, employees should be able to effectively use computers, navigate operating systems, utilize common office applications, conduct online research, and communicate via email, text, chat, videoconferencing or phone.

 Companies, in other words, want employees who are not only technically savvy but also flexible and who can learn.
 That means you need to be on top of the latest technological advancements.

 One way that works for me is to follow my curiosity.
-That鈥檚 what I did early in my career.
-I had a full-time job in a field I didn鈥檛 love, so I worked on side projects that interested me.
-I taught myself digital writing, social media marketing, graphic design, some basic coding, content marketing and how to leverage content management systems.聽
+That’s what I did early in my career.
+I had a full-time job in a field I didn’t love, so I worked on side projects that interested me.
+I taught myself digital writing, social media marketing, graphic design, some basic coding, content marketing and how to leverage content management systems.

-If you鈥檝e applied for a job recently, you know how competitive it is out there. 鈥淥nline job postings have made it easier than ever to attract applicants, which means that you鈥檙e likely to confront a lot more competition,鈥 says Aranyosi. 鈥淢any applicants will never receive a response, which can be disheartening.鈥
+If you’ve applied for a job recently, you know how competitive it is out there.
+Online job postings have made it easier than ever to attract applicants, which means that you’re likely to confront a lot more competition.

-1. Research the company. 鈥淐onduct additional research to learn about the businesses you鈥檙e applying to, including looking at annual reports, ongoing projects and industry competitors,鈥 Aranyosi says.
-The more you know, the better you can craft a cover letter, tailor your resum茅 and, if it comes down to it, interview.
+1. Research the company.
+Conduct additional research to learn about the businesses you’re applying to, including looking at annual reports, ongoing projects and industry competitors.
+The more you know, the better you can craft a cover letter, tailor your resumé and, if it comes down to it, interview.

 2. Build your contact list.
-Your next job could come from those you know. 鈥淣etwork with industry professionals by following their online posts, attending seminars, joining professional organizations, attending chapter meetings or special interest groups, and learning more about the professional landscape,鈥 Aranyosi says.
+Your next job could come from those you know.
+Network with industry professionals by following their online posts, attending seminars, joining professional organizations, attending chapter meetings or special interest groups, and learning more about the professional landscape.

 3. Find a mentor.
-Once you have a robust network, consider tapping someone who is in or has been in the position you鈥檇 like to next be in.
-Many of your contacts 鈥渨ill be glad to offer advice or even mentorship opportunities that can help,鈥 Aranyosi says.
+Once you have a robust network, consider tapping someone who is in or has been in the position you’d like to next be in.
+Many of your contacts may be glad to offer advice or even mentorship opportunities that can help.

-4. Learn about the position. 鈥淭he more you can learn about the job you鈥檙e applying for, the greater the likelihood that you鈥檒l be able to address [the company鈥檚] specific needs and set yourself apart from the crowd,鈥 Aranyosi says.
+4. Learn about the position.
+The more you can learn about the job you’re applying for, the greater the likelihood that you’ll be able to address the company’s specific needs and set yourself apart from the crowd.

-5. Tailor your resum茅.
-With algorithm changes to applicant tracking systems, job seekers should customize their resum茅s and cover letters to specific job opportunities.
-Be sure to include relevant experience based on the job description and sprinkle keywords and phrases from the posting in your resum茅 (e.g., skills, software, certifications, prior projects with KPI/metrics articulated).
+5. Tailor your resumé.
+With algorithm changes to applicant tracking systems, job seekers should customize their resumés and cover letters to specific job opportunities.
+Be sure to include relevant experience based on the job description and sprinkle keywords and phrases from the posting in your resumé (e.g., skills, software, certifications, prior projects with KPI/metrics articulated).

-6. Use social network sites. 鈥淸Make] effective use of sites like LinkedIn by providing updates to professional organizations, certifications, badges, micro-credentials and job responsibilities that are in high demand,鈥 Aranyosi says.
+6. Use social network sites.
+Make effective use of sites like LinkedIn® by providing updates to professional organizations, certifications, badges, micro-credentials and job responsibilities that are in high demand.

 7. Manage your online presence.
-Remember: 鈥淧ublic-facing content on social media sites or online blogs is searchable,鈥 Aranyosi says.
+Remember, public-facing content on social media sites or online blogs is searchable.
 Post accordingly, taking care to avoid profanity, controversy and unprofessional content.
-Think about all of your audiences, and if you鈥檙e unsure about how your message will come across, don鈥檛 post it.
+Think about all of your audiences, and if you’re unsure about how your message will come across, don’t post it.

 How to improve your digital literacy

 • Read and practice writing.
 Doing this even a few minutes every day will improve your reading comprehension, writing ability, spelling and focus.
-Use AI tools like Grammarly or Wordtune to improve your writing, but don鈥檛 rely on them exclusively since you also need to differentiate yourself from others.
+Use AI tools like Grammarly® or Wordtune to improve your writing, but don’t rely on them exclusively since you also need to differentiate yourself from others.

 • Sign up for notifications, newsgroups and email updates to stay informed about industry trends.